margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Thank you for knowing who to place me with.
 Than you for being there through the fall.
 It's a city of angels.
 The strangers know.
+You knew just how to speak to me.
+You knew my every need.
+You knew how to place things in my path to nudge me further.

 <br>